al3xandr3/al3xandr3.github.io/_posts/2012-01-11-semanticweb.md

 How many times have you filled in your personal profile information on web sites?
 Google+, Facebook, YouTube, Yahoo!, MSN, Blogspot, Amazon, Twitter, LinkedIn, Flickr, Tumblr, Ebay, mySpace, hi5!, etc...
 How many times more we need to do it again?

 The semantic web is about sharing data in an agreed upon format, so that the data can be easily linked-to and (re)used.
-Thus, once my profile is on the semantic web any new site that I sign-up for, can just read-in this data instead of asking to fill it in.
+Thus, once my profile is on the semantic web any new site that I sign-up for, can just read-in this data instead of asking me to fill it in.

 > Sharing data, in an agreed upon format, is an incentive for re-use and disincentive for wasteful duplication.
 Choose #semanticweb.